vivshaw/dotfiles/nvim/README.md

 ## TODO

- - No snippets installed
+ - no snippets installed
  - barbecue.nvim might be nicer than bufferline? tbd
  - Git line is slightly jacked- shows a big grey space
- - Figure out Vim tabs?
-Not sure if I need that.
+ - figure out Vim tabs? not sure if I need that.